Legendary cornerman/manager Lou Duva dead at 94: 'He was our Yogi Berra'

-Lou Duva was the quintessential boxing lifer: Gruff, hard-boiled on the outside and lovable and caring on the insider.
+Lou Duva was the quintessential boxing lifer: Gruff, hard-boiled on the outside and lovable and caring on the inside.

 The legendary boxing cornerman/manager, who was the patriarch of the boxing family that turned Main Events into one of the sport’s most successful promoters, died Wednesday at 94 of natural causes, according to his son, Dino.